 Common Core State Standards Addressed | Literacy in History/Social Studies:

 - RH.9-10.1, RH.9-10.2, RH.9-10.3, RH.9-10.5, RH.9-10.8, RH.11-12.1, RH.11-12.2, RH.11-12.4

 - RL.9-10.1, RL.9-10.2, RL.9-10.3, RL.9-10.4, RL.11-12.1, RL.11-12.3, RL.11-12.4, RL.11-12.5

 Writing Prompts | Based on Common Core Standards in English Language Arts and Literacy in History/Social Studies:

 - Do you approve of the women’s decision to withhold the evidence?
 If the person killed were a brother of yours, would your answer be different?
 After reading “A Jury of Her Peers,” write a narrative from the perspective of a friend or family member of the deceased Mr. Wright.(Narrative/Description; Task 27)

 - One commentator suggests that, in the story, the men—concentrating on the external deed and the visible evidence—are practitioners of human justice, whereas the women—seeing more deeply into the minds and hearts, and effectively practicing mercy and forgiveness—are practitioners of something more like divine justice (and mercy).
-Assuming that this description has some merit, do you think that it is good for human justice—the “law is the law”—and for the political community to be modified by the intrusion of elements of God’s justice?
+Assuming that this description has some merit, do you think that it is good for human justice—the “law is the law”—and for the political community to be modified by the intrusion of elements of God’s justice (with its emphasis on mercy and forgiveness)?
 After reading “A Jury of Her Peers,” write an essay that compares human and divine justice, and argues for the suitability of one over the other in our legal system.
 Be sure to support your position with evidence from the text.
 (Argumentation/Comparison; Task 4)